Vlado Šegrt: Political activism

 As commander of the 29th Division of Herzegovina, Šegrt led many battles in Herzegovina, near Dubrovnik and Herceg Novi, Mostar, Sarajevo, Trieste and Ljubljana.
 He ended the war with the rank of Major General.
-He was a councilor ZAVNOBiH and AVNOJ, and from September 1944 a member of the Regional People's Liberation Assembly and member of the Regional Committee Narodnooslodbodilackog (People's Liberation Movement), front Herzegovina.
+He was a councilor of ZAVNOBiH and AVNOJ, and from September 1944 a member of the Regional People's Liberation Assembly and member of the Regional Committee Narodnooslodbodilackog (People's Liberation Movement), front Herzegovina.

 After the liberation of Yugoslavia, Šegrt held a number of responsible social and political functions.
-He was Minister of Agriculture in the first government of the People's Republic of Bosnia and Herzegovina, from 1945 to 1948; then he was President of the Presidency of the National Assembly of the People's Republic of Bosnia and Herzegovina, from 1948 to 1953 and Vice President of the National Assembly of the People's Republic of Bosnia and Herzegovina and others.
+He was Minister of Agriculture in the first government of the People's Republic of Bosnia and Herzegovina, from 1945 to 1948;

+He then was President of the Presidency of the National Assembly of the People's Republic of Bosnia and Herzegovina, from 1948 to 1953 and Vice President of the National Assembly of the People's Republic of Bosnia and Herzegovina and others.
 He was elected a deputy of the Parliament of Bosnia and Herzegovina and the Federal Assembly, continuously until 1967.
 He was a member of the Central Committee of the League of Communists of Yugoslavia and member of the Politburo of the Central Committee of BiH, to 1965; member of the Central Committee GAAP BiH and member of the Federal Board of GAAP Yugoslavia until 1963; member of the Central Committee SUBNOR BiH and the Federal Odnora SUBNOR; member of the Central Committee of the Association of Reserve Officers and a member of the Federation Council.

 In 1954 in Sarajevo, Šegrt published a book - a chronicle of the People's Liberation Movement War, entitled "Blood on the stone".
 He died on 1 August 1991, in his home town, Aranđelovo, where he was buried.

 Awards and honors

-Šegrt was the holder of the Partisan Medal in 1941 and the other Yugoslav awards, including the Order of National Liberation, the Order of the Yugoslav Flag with Sash, Order of the Partisan Star with Golden Wreath, the Order of Merit with Gold Star, Medal for bravery and others.
-Order of National Hero was awarded on 20 December 1951.
+Šegrt was the holder of the Partisan Medal in 1941 and the other Yugoslav awards, including the Order of People's Liberation, the Order of the Yugoslav Flag with Sash, Order of the Partisan Star with Golden Wreath, the Order of Merit with Gold Star, Medal for bravery and others.
+Order of the People's Hero was awarded on 20 December 1951.